4 Questions to Ask Your Orthopedists

 At your first orthopedic visit, you will need to fill out a medical history form that details any pre-existing medical conditions or allergies you have, past surgeries you have had, medications you are taking, and any serious illnesses or conditions in your immediate family.
 After filling out this form, your orthopedic doctor will look over it and put it on record for reference when providing treatment to you.

-In addition to a medical history review, your orthopedic doctor will most likely conduct a thorough physical exam, possibly involving diagnostic imaging and particular evaluation of any problem areas you would like to have addressed.
+In addition to a medical history review, your orthopedic doctor will most likely conduct a thorough physical exam, possibly involving diagnostic imaging and a particular evaluation of any problem areas you would like to have addressed.

 With that in mind, they will likely assess your vital signs and also examine your reflexes, the strength, flexibility, and range of motion of your spine and various joints throughout your body, as well as bone and strength.